MayaShenHongyu/VR-file-generator-user-manual/README.md

 #### Generate trial files
 Click on the "Generate trial" button on the home page to access the menu page of trial file genertor.

-A trial file consists of multiple scenes, so scenes need to be created before trial files are generated.
+Scenes are building blocks of trials, so we must have a pool of available scenes before we can generate a trial file.
 To create a scene, click on the "Create scene" button and complete the forms.
+Each scene consists of >= 1 objects.

 <img src="/images/scene_builder_1.png" alt="Scene builder 1" width="70%" />
 <img src="/images/scene_builder_2.png" alt="Scene builder 1" width="70%" />